What to Send in Thru-Hiking Care Packages

 But thru-hikers find that their priorities and needs change over time.
 At the end of the hiking day I collapsed into my sleeping bag and was out within 15 minutes.
 Playing a card game was out of the question, and that soap definitely would have violated Leave No Trace principles.

 Many well-meaning friends and family members make similar mistakes every year.
 It’s tempting to gift hikers a book or a game to enjoy while they hike, or even a small trinket that they can take with them while they travel (one well-meaning aunt even sent me a rock necklace to wear on our journey).
 But unless the thru-hiker has specifically requested it, avoid sending objects that will add to their pack weight.

-What to Send a Thru-Hiker
+What to Send in Thru-Hiking Care Packages

 The short answer is food.
 For a group of people eating twice what the average person eats on a daily basis, hikers’ diets tend to be fairly dull.
 After a couple of the months on the trail, whatever they put in their resupply boxes, whatever it is they can find at the gas station to purchase, they’re sick of it.

 That’s where you come in.
 Get your friend or loved one something decadent.
 Get them something flavorful.
 Get them something they haven’t eaten in the last two months.
 Visiting their favorite bakery?
 Buy them some prepackaged goodies and pop them in the mail.
 Traveling a lot?
 Buy them international treats that you can’t get in the states.
 Love to bake?
 Mail homemade cookies.